MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1805.md

     - If you have already met this prerequisite for your site, you need to update the Azure AD application.
 In the Configuration Manager console, go to the **Administration** workspace, expand **Cloud Services**, and select **Azure Active Directory Tenants**.
 Select the Azure AD tenant, select the web application in the **Applications** pane, and then click **Update application setting** in the ribbon.

 - A client running Windows 10 version 1803 and joined to Azure AD.
+(This requirement is technically only for [Scenario 3](#bkmk_token3).)

 ### Try it out!